What Is Card Testing?

 Protection from card testing attacks primarily concerns payment gateways and card issuers.
 However, merchants also have a vested interest in preventing this type of fraud, mainly because of its effects on their chargeback ratio.

-Moreover, identifying testing in a timely fashion is of benefit to everyone except the criminal world, as it prevents credit card testing fraudsters from then using the credentials for larger transactions and schemes at the detriment of several stakeholders as well as the wider economy.
+Moreover, identifying testing in a timely fashion is of benefit to everyone except the criminal world, as it prevents credit card fraud testing fraudsters from then using the credentials for larger transactions and schemes at the detriment of several stakeholders as well as the wider economy.

 Generally speaking, the more information on the customer you have, the easier it is to figure out their intentions.
 Technologies and tools that enable organizations to prevent and mitigate card testing include:

-• PCI-DSS – a widely accepted set of standards that helps boost the security of card payments from major issuers
+- PCI DSS: A widely accepted set of standards that helps boost the security of card payments from major issuers.

-• SCA protocols – a means to ensure that those who pay with credit cards online are the actual, legitimate cardholders
+- SCA protocols: A means to ensure that those who pay with credit cards online are the actual, legitimate cardholders.

 The general idea is to gather as much information about the customer attempting a payment as possible while keeping friction to a minimum, so as not to deter legitimate consumers.